-Tip number 2 is to go out to eat with supportive friends, family, or both!
-It is inevitable when you go out to eat with an allergy or intolerance of any kind, that you will need more attention.
-You may need to ask questions, speak to managers, or wait longer for your food, and that is OK!
-Go with a group of people who understand this, and who will not get irritated when this happens, but instead be patient and try to help!!
+It is inevitable when you go out to eat with an allergy or intolerance, that you will need more attention.
+You may need to ask questions, speak to managers, or wait longer for your food, so go with a supportive group of people!
+It’s already stressful and intimidating trying to order, so don’t make it worse by sitting with a group of unsupportive friends!

-Listen, I know it can be intimidating to speak up and let them know, especially when you are new to the whole thing, but you NEED to do it.
-I cannot tell you how many times I have been to scared to speak up, only to find out after I had ordered that the restaurant had a specialized gluten free menu!
-Celiac Disease and gluten allergies are becoming more common everyday.
-You would be pleasantly surprised by how much servers actually know about gluten allergies.
-Let them know!!
-They might be able to prevent you from accidentally ingesting it, which we all know is a big win!
+Listen, I know it can be intimidating to speak up, especially when you are new to the whole thing, but you NEED to do it.
+I cannot tell you how many times I have been too scared to speak up, only to find out after I had ordered that the restaurant had a specialized gluten free menu!
+Celiac Disease and gluten allergies are becoming more common everyday, and you would be pleasantly surprised by how much the chef and staff actually know about gluten, so let them know!!

 Eating out is always stressful with Celiac Disease, but you just have to remember to stay calm and enjoy yourself.
-Going to a restaurant is supposed to be a fun!
-Don’t let this stop you from going out with your friends and having a great time!!
+Going out to eat is supposed to be a fun!
+Don’t let having Celiac stop you from going out with your friends and having a great time!!

-For my favorite gluten free fast food restaurant options with celiac disease check out my other blog posthttps://wheatisforwimps.com/2020/06/25/gluten-free-options-at-fast-food-chains/
+For my favorite gluten free fast food, check out my other blog post!